Bereaved Children’s Awareness Week 2022 on our Promotional Assets page.

 Discrimination occurs when someone is treated less positively or appropriately than others due to their mental health condition.

 Self-Stigma: For many people, the fear of misunderstanding and the prejudice they experience leads them to develop self-stigma.
-This is where the person starts to believe that what is said about them is true.
+This is where the person starts to believe what is said about them is true.

 Self-stigma can lead people to believe myths such as they will not recover or cannot hold down a job.